manjeet-sharma/Face-reconition-using-python/README.md

 # Face-reconition-using-python
--This Programme detetcts and recognize face Automatically.
+-This Programme detetcts face
+-it also recognize face Automatically.

 -This project is using open cv and few python libraries.
  # Requirements